cancan233/AdaIN/README.md

 * [kaggle-api](https://github.com/Kaggle/kaggle-api)

 ## Download data
 The training content images are [MS-COCO](https://cocodataset.org/#home) and style images are [WikiArt](https://www.kaggle.com/c/painter-by-numbers).
-You can run `setup.sh` directly to download both images dataset.
-The total dataset size will take about 40 GB.
+Check `setup.sh` for details about the dataset we use.

+We also provide cleaned WikiArt dataset using clean() defined in our preprocess.py on google drive.
+Total number is 78572 while from kaggle it is 79433.
+861 images are removed because of dimension mismatch or too large size.

 ## Some defects
 * We take the "same" padding in our encoder and decoder model, while in the paper, they use "reflect" padding to avoid border artifacts.